 There is probably nothing in this world that thrills a physicist than to see the beautiful harmony of math and principle.
 It’s a special kind of joy, and the principle, in this case, is usually a principle of physics that may apply to the world around us.

-The principle is usually the first thought or discovery of the physicist or of another physicist, whatever the case may be, the physicist is still deeply thrilled and excited to see when a mathematical framework completely represents the principle.There is probably nothing in this world that thrills a physicist than to see the beautiful harmony of math and principle.Click To Tweet
+The principle is usually the first thought or discovery of the physicist or of another physicist, whatever the case may be, but the physicist is still deeply thrilled and excited to see when a mathematical framework completely represents a principle.There is probably nothing in this world that thrills a physicist than to see the beautiful harmony of math and principle.Click To Tweet

 After an insightful mental assessment of this situation, he concluded that gravitation and acceleration are equal.

-This principle which he considered as one of the happiest thought of his life became the basis for his theory of general relativity.
+This principle which he considered as one of the happiest thoughts of his life became the basis for his theory of general relativity.
 However, he did not just discover or presented this principle, he went further to seek for the mathematical formulation of the strong equivalence principle.

-History has it that he had to seek the assistance of his friend, Marcel Grossmann in order to understand and apply tensor calculus to the theory.
+History has it that he had to seek the assistance of his friend, Marcel Grossmann, in order to understand and apply tensor calculus to the theory.

 Like I said, this experience is common to all the great theoreticians of physics, and it is the most exciting point of discovery and of the journey towards a new theory of physics.